Kwiatens/FloV3R/README.md

 | 1K Resistor (SMD 1206) | 1 | < $0.01 |

 To flash the frimware on it I recommend 'TTL PL2303' programmer.
+You can download the driver for it by clicking [here](https://www.miklor.com/COM/UV_Drivers.php)

 Vibration motors will be added to this controllers in the future.